What Karma Really Means (It's Not Cosmic Revenge)

 Beyond Good and Bad Karma

-At this point you might wonder: if the goal is just to accumulate good karma and avoid bad karma, isn't this just a cosmic point system?
+At this point you might wonder: if the goal is just to accumulate good karma and avoid bad karma, is this just a cosmic point system?

 Buddhism actually goes further.
-The ultimate goal isn't to maximize good karma—it's to transcend the karmic cycle entirely.
+The ultimate goal is not to maximize good karma; it is to transcend the karmic cycle entirely.

 Here's the paradox: even "good" karma keeps you on the wheel.
 You do good deeds, you get good results, you enjoy those results, they run out, you need to do more good deeds.
-It's an endless loop—better than a negative loop, but still a loop.
+It becomes an endless loop, better than a negative loop, but still a loop.

 The Diamond Sutra points to something beyond this: "Practice generosity without attachment to the act of giving."
-In other words, do good—but let go of the mental scorekeeping.
-Don't do good deeds to "earn" something.
-Just act from genuine compassion, without keeping track.
+In other words, do good, then let go of the mental scorekeeping.
+Do not do good deeds to "earn" something.
+Act from genuine compassion, without keeping track.

 This is incredibly hard.
 Our minds naturally cling: I did a good thing.
 I should get credit for this.
 Where's my reward?
-The moment those thoughts arise, we're back in the karmic loop.
+The moment those thoughts arise, we are back in the karmic loop.

-But occasionally—in moments of pure generosity, or deep meditation, or spontaneous kindness—we glimpse what it's like to act without agenda.
+But occasionally, in moments of pure generosity, or deep meditation, or spontaneous kindness, we glimpse what it is like to act without agenda.
 That glimpse is what Buddhism calls a taste of liberation.

 Why Karma Gives Me Hope